Custom border report

 - Add a new parameter by clicking on Add Parameter

-- Select in Parameter Type choose Custom Value.
+- Select Parameter Type and choose Custom Value.
 Parameter name: State.
-And select Multi valued option.
+Select Multi valued option.
 In the Label and Value put the same names, which will be the names of the provinces you want to add to this report.
 It should match exactly the names of the Geofences that you put in your application.
 Add all the provinces you need in this stage.

 - When you finished adding the provinces click on Add and later click on Save.